 The Internet can be a rich source of information on child and youth health.
 But it isn’t always clear whether the information is reliable.
-Trustworthy health information should be unbiased and based on scientific evidence.
+Trustworthy health information should be objective, unbiased (not have an ‘agenda’) and based on scientific evidence.

-Some websites can be a source of confusion and conflicting information about health questions.
-There are many health-related discussion forums or boards where people can share their personal experiences, opinions or stories.
-When it comes to the health of your child or teen, it’s best not to follow the advice of these sources without first talking about it with your doctor.
+Some websites can be a source of confusion and offer conflicting information about health questions.
+Many health-related discussion forums, blogs or social media accounts allow people to share their personal experiences, opinions or stories.
+When it comes to the health of your child or teen, it’s best not to follow the advice of these sources without first talking with your doctor.

-- Does the website say who is responsible for the information and how to contact them?
+- Who is responsible for the information and how can I contact them?
 Look for an “About us” or “Contact us” link to find out more about the organization.
-It’s best not to use information from a site if you can’t tell who is responsible for it.
+It’s best not to use information from a site if you can’t tell who is responsible for the content.

 - Has the site been developed by a reputable leader such as a government organization, professional association, or respected non-profit organization?
 Some special interest groups publish information that isn’t based on evidence, or that focuses on the organization’s opinion of an issue.

 - Is the website selling a product or service?
-Websites that sell or promote a product or service are biased.
-Often, there is no scientific evidence to back up the claims they make.
+Websites that sell or promote a product or service are biased (have an ‘agenda’).
+There is often no scientific evidence to back up their claims.
 Even if the site isn’t selling a product, it might be sponsored by companies that can benefit from the advice on the site.
-If the sponsor provides an “unrestricted grant,” it usually means the sponsor is not involved in content development.
+However, if a sponsor provides an ‘unrestricted grant,’ it usually means they are not involved in content development.

 - Are there ads on the site?
 While there are good sites that sell ads to cover their costs and are not in a conflict of interest, it’s still a good idea to know the source of the information.

-- Is the information recent?
-Does the website show when it was posted, reviewed or last updated?
-The dates are often found at the bottom of the page.
+- The information is recent.
+The website should clearly show when the information was posted, reviewed or last updated.
+The dates can often be found at the bottom of the page.

-- Is the website’s advice based on opinion or is there evidence to support it?
-Evidence-based recommendations are better than the opinion of experts.
+- There is evidence to support the advice.
+Even an expert opinion is still just a point of view unless it’s supported by evidence.
 In some cases, the opinion of recognized experts may be your best option, but only when good evidence isn’t available.
-Even an expert opinion is still just a point of view.

-- Is the information on the website peer reviewed?
+- The information is peer reviewed.
 That means that it has been reviewed by other experts in the field.
 The site should specify the type of peer review (for example, a board or committee of experts that is not in a conflict of interest).
 Websites that are not peer reviewed may have unproven claims that seem too good to be true.
 Unfortunately, they often are.

-- Does the site explain or provide references to the study on which the advice is based?
+- The site explains or provides references.
 The website should be specific about the source of any information by providing a list of references, studies or articles.